 There’s nothing quite like the feeling of walking through the woods with a weapon you’re not entirely confident in.
 Sometimes, when you’re unaware that your powder is wet, you could spend an entire day slipping around the woods with a fancy stick—and be just as effective.
 On the rare day, perhaps one season out of every five, when you stalk through the open hardwoods and make a perfect 30-yard shot on an unsuspecting doe, you’ll feel like Daniel Boone.

-Most hunters are familiar with the Kentucky rifle.
+Many hunters are familiar with the Kentucky rifle.
 Fewer hunters know it by its original name: the Pennsylvania rifle.
 Immigrants to what is now Lancaster County, in southeastern Pennsylvania, are credited with its development.
 German settlers who emigrated with their native country’s shorter Jäeger rifles began to improve on the platform in the early 1700s by lengthening the barrel and downsizing the caliber, among other modifications.
-The resulting Pennsylvania rifle was used by soldiers in early American conflicts from the mid 1700s through the early 1800s, including the Revolutionary War.
+The resulting Pennsylvania rifle was used by soldiers in early American conflicts from the mid-1700s through the early 1800s, including the Revolutionary War.

-Of course, settlers and frontiersmen also relied heavily on the Pennsylvania rifle for hunting.
+Of course, settlers and frontiersmen also depended on the Pennsylvania rifle for hunting.
 Today, plenty of modern deer hunters relish Pennsylvania’s enduring flintlock season, relying on traditional tactics like still-hunting or the teamwork of a massive coordinated deer drive.
 Others object to its exclusion of inline muzzleloaders, which are more accurate than flintlocks and can kill deer at farther ranges.
 In 2002, the Pennsylvania Game Commission expanded a separate three-day flintlock season in October to include inline muzzleloaders.
 That hasn’t fully appeased inline hunters (it’s a doe-only season), but it has prevented major changes to the traditional late-season flintlock hunt—for now.

 As a Pennsylvania native, I look forward to this hunt all year.
-Our state has plenty of hunting traditions but this one is unlike any other.
-It’s hard not to appreciate the flintlock season for precisely what it is: a low-odds, late-season grind that pays homage to our state’s hunting heritage.
+Our state has plenty of hunting traditions, but this one is unlike any other.
+It’s hard not to appreciate the flintlock season for precisely what it is: a low-odds late-season grind that pays homage to our state’s hunting heritage.